 Many bloggers write articles with the hopes that their articles will be read.
 But when you’re writing for a blog, it can be difficult to get your work noticed.

-SEO and marketing is a young field that is constantly changing, and its terminology can be pretty confusing.
+SEO and marketing is a young field that is constantly changing, and its terminology can be pretty confusing, which is where the majority of marketing and SEO agencies, such as iTonic, come in handy.
 If you’re new to SEO, you may not know, for example, that the practice of SEO is called “White Hat SEO,” and the practice of not doing SEO is called “Black Hat SEO.”
 This is because SEO is a lot like Hacking (as in computer hacking).
 White Hat SEO is like a Hacker who doesn’t try to break into and steal things, while Black Hat SEO is like a Hacker who wants to steal things.

 Measure The Results